 Our executive officers participate in our general employee benefit plans and programs, including health and dental benefits, on the same terms as all of our other full-time employees.
-We offer an employee stock purchase plan that offers all eligible employees the opportunity to purchase shares of our Common Stock at a 15% discount off the fair market value of our Common Stock, as determined under the plan.
+We have historically offered an employee stock purchase plan that gives all eligible employees the opportunity to purchase shares of our Common Stock at a 15% discount off the fair market value of our Common Stock, as determined under the plan.
+However, the Board of Directors has suspended this plan effective as of January 1, 2009.
 We also pay the premiums for group life, accidental death and dismemberment, and business travel accident insurance for our executive officers and other eligible employees in a coverage amount based upon their base salary.